 Employees and Dependents Eligible for Continuation of Coverage

-(1) Employees who terminate employment (except in the case of dismissal for gross misconduct), change to an intermittent tour of duty or a tour of duty of less than 40 hours per pay period, or otherwise lose group coverage due to a change in their benefits eligibility status may temporarily continue coverage for up to 18 months.
+(1) Employees who terminate employment (except in the case of dismissal for gross misconduct), change to an intermittent tour of duty or a tour of duty of less than 40 hours per pay period, or otherwise lose group coverage due to a change in their benefits eligibility status may temporarily continue coverage for 18 months.
 This extension includes coverage for the employee's dependents that were enrolled at the time of the qualifying life event.

 How to Exercise Your Rights